kikuchiyo/device_connection_en/certificatebased_authentication.md

 2c.
 The Edge receives the responses from the IoT Hub, creates key pairs and CSR, and calls the API to get its X.509 certificate.
 Meanwhile, the device trigraph is used to log the device in to the cloud, and the device will be activated upon its first login.

 2d.
-The IoT Hub receives the CSR from the edge, after verifing its identity, forward the CSR to the EnOS CA.
+The IoT Hub receives the CSR from the edge, after verifying its identity, forward the CSR to the EnOS CA.

 2e.
 The EnOS CA receives the CSR, issues the edge certificate and responds to the IoT Hub.

 2f.
 The IoT Hub receives the issued X.509 certificate, binds it with the device id, and then sends the edge certificate to the edge.

-2g.The edge receives the edge certificate, saves them securely in the local repository, for example, the Trusted Platform Module (TPM).
+2g.
+The edge receives the edge certificate, saves them securely in the local repository, for example, the Trusted Platform Module (TPM).

 ## Communication Phase

-The diagram below illustrates the certificate-basd authentication process:
+The diagram below illustrates the certificate-based authentication process:

 ### 3. Edge Communicates with the IoT Hub through Certificate-based Bi-directional Authentication